Anthony Sherwood: Acting

 He has acted in both Canadian and American feature films and television series and received several awards for his work in the entertainment industry.

 Sherwood began his acting career on stage and started in musical theatre in Montreal starting in 1975.
 He starred in such stage musicals as Ain't Misbehavin', Cabaret, and The Music Man.
 He began acting in several Canadian and American feature films starting in 1979.

 In 1986, he joined the cast of the American television series, Airwolf, playing the role of Jason Locke during the fourth and final season.
 In 1989, Sherwood played the role of Dillon Beck in the CBC Television series, Street Legal.
-He portrayed this role on Street Legal from 1989–1994 and was nominated in 1992 for a Gemini Award Best Performance by an Actor in a Supporting Role.
+He portrayed this role on Street Legal from 1989 to 1994 and was nominated in 1992 for a Gemini Award Best Performance by an Actor in a Supporting Role.

 He has guest-starred in a variety of television shows including: Beauty & The Beast, Single Ladies, Lost Girl, The Art of More, The Listener, Aaron Stone, Being Erica, Due South, Outer Limits, Soul Food, Earth: Final Conflict, PSI Factor, 1-800 Missing, Danger Bay, Adventure Inc., Diamonds, Alfred Hitchcock Presents, Night Heat, The Best Years, The New Ghostwriter Mysteries, and Counterstrike.

 Sherwood has appeared in feature films, including; Race (2015), Star Spangled Banners (2013), Honey (2003), Hostile Takeover (1988), Deadbolt (1992), Undue Influence, Switching Channels, Eddie & the Cruisers II: Eddie Lives, Closer and Closer, Crimes of Fashion, Terror Train, Too Close to Home, Free of Eden, Ultimate Deception, Both Sides of The Law, Mail To The Chief, Threshold, Physical Evidence and Guilty as Sin (1993).

 In 2009, Sherwood returned to the stage performing in the role of Marty in the musical Dreamgirls at the Grand Theatre in London, Ontario.
 In 2015, he performed the title role in Othello for Ale House Theatre.